-Whether you are just starting out, or have been involved in gymnastics for some time, there is a whole range of benefits to being a part of the Scottish Gymnastics community; from the fundamentals of a comprehensive insurance package, including personal accident cover, to discounts and special access to tickets for spectacular events.
+Whether you are just starting out, or have been involved in gymnastics for some time, there is a whole range of benefits to being a part of the Scottish Gymnastics community; from taking part in events, learning opportunities, and a comprehensive insurance package including personal accident cover, to exclusive member discounts and access to tickets for spectacular events.

 What if a membership needs to be upgraded - who can do this?

-Clubs can upgrade a membership on behalf of a parent/member, or you can to log in to your account and do this yourself.
+Clubs can upgrade a membership on behalf of a parent/member, or you can do this in GymNET yourself.

 Can a grandparent or other family member activate a membership for an under 16 member?

 Only a person with parental responsibility for the under 16 member can legally provide consent on their behalf.
 If a grandparent or other family member is the legal guardian or has parental responsibility, then they will be able to complete the membership process.
-If not, they will not be able to do so and will need to ask the parent/guardian to do this.
-We will be explaining this during the online process to ensure that all collected information is GDPR compliant.
+If not, they will not be able to do so and will need to ask the parent/carer to do this.
+This will be explained during the online process to ensure that all collected information is GDPR compliant.

 As a parent, will I be able to register multiple members at the same time?